Installing FedML¶

 Installing FedML with Anaconda¶

-conda create --name fedml python
+conda create --name fedml-pip python=3.8

-conda activate fedml
+conda activate fedml-pip

-conda install --name fedml pip
+conda install --name fedml-pip pip

 pip install fedml